Quick, easy ways to open an online store

 Ready set publish

 Before you take your site live, make sure and preview and test everything.
-Have friends, family and staff go through your site.
+Have friends, family, and staff go through your site.
 Check for spelling errors, broken links, or things that don’t make sense in the user experience.

 Confirm all your pricing, promotions, and shipping offers.
 Place orders using each of your payment methods and try out all your different shipping options.
 Once you’ve added items to your cart, make sure taxes apply correctly.
-Then place your orders and apply for a refund to confirm that process is working as well.
+Then place your orders and apply for a refund to confirm that the process is working as well.

 It’s also a good idea to spend a few minutes testing it on different browsers.
-While Chrome is by far the most popular, customers are also using Safari, Firefox, and Edge, as well as numerous new up and comers.
+While Chrome is by far the most popular, customers are also using Safari, Firefox, and Edge, as well as numerous new up-and-comers.
 Open your site on different browsers and on different devices like cell phones and tablets to make sure it’s working in all environments, especially mobile.

 Once you’ve done your testing and confirmed all your site settings, it’s time to publish and start selling on your own website.
 See How to Turn Website Visits into Customers and 6 Ways to Attract New Customers for more ideas on generating more sales and driving more customers to your store.

 If you’re ready to upgrade your product labels, check our professional printing services from Avery WePrint, or order blank sheet labels that you can print at home.
 No minimums, fast turnaround, and premium labels, cards, and tags – all online.

 9 thoughts on “Selling Online & Building an E-commerce Store”